drallieiv/KinanCity/KinanCity-core/README.md

 **Running in command line**
-The examples below only give the arguments that will follow the launch command : `java -jar KinanCity-core-<version>.jar` or `start.sh` for unix and `start.bat` for windows
+The examples below only give the arguments that will follow the launch command : `java -jar KinanCity-core-<version>.jar`

 Elements written between angle brackets (< >) are example values.
 Remove the brackets and use your own value.